 • Take notes.
 I hate this, too, but you will thank me later.
 Take notes of the tilt-shift settings and go through a series of analytical evaluations.
 Compose, shoot, and review….quickly.
 Repeat this until you can see that plane of focus.

 • If you are shooting wide angle, then shoot with a full frame sensor.
-Learn more about the differences between full frame and crop frame sensor cameras here.

 • All tilt-shift lenses require manual focus.